amiralles/dsjssrc/README.md

 $ npm test
 ```

 After running the commands from the section above, you should be ready to go.
-However, if something goes bad or you have any question, please don't hesitate to ask.
-I'll be happy to help.
+If something went bad, please don't hesitate to ask.
+I'll be happy to help!